-(3) Partner of RockPort Capital Partners, and as such may be deemed to share voting and dispositive power with respect to all shares of stock held by RockPort Capital Partners II, L.P.
+(3)Capital Partners, and as such may be deemed to share voting and dispositive power with respect to all shares of stock held by RockPort Capital Partners II, L.P.
 Mr. Wilson disclaims beneficial ownership of such shares except to the extent of his pecuniary interest therein.

-(4)These shares are held by Madrone Partners, L.P., and include Series E preferred stock purchased on March 15, 2010.
+These shares are held by Madrone Partners, L.P., and include Series E preferred stock purchased on March 15, 2010.
 Jameson J. McJunkin is one of our directors and is a Managing Member of Madrone Capital Partners, and as such may be deemed to share voting and dispositive power with respect to all shares of stock held by Madrone Partners, L.P.
-Mr. McJunkin disclaims beneficial ownership of such securities except to the extent of his pecuniary interest therein.
+Mr. McJunkin disclaims beneficial ownership of such (4)securities except to the extent of his pecuniary interest therein.

-(5)Includes 466,304 shares of Series D preferred stock held by Bay Partners XI, L.P. and 2,343 shares of Series D preferred stock held by Bay Partners XI Parallel Fund, L.P.
-Includes 966,895 shares of Series E preferred stock held by Bay Partners XI, L.P. and 4,858 shares of Series E preferred stock held by Bay Partners XI, L.P. and 4,858 shares of Series E preferred stock held by Bay Partners XI Parallel Fund, L.P., purchased on March 15, 2010.
-Neal Dempsey is one of our directors and is a Managing Member with Bay Partners, and as such may be deemed to share voting and dispositive power with respect to all shares of stock held by funds affiliated with Bay Partners.
-Mr. Dempsey disclaims beneficial ownership of such securities except to the extent of his pecuniary interest therein.
+Includes 4,234,044 shares of Series D prefered stock held by Bay Partners XI, L.P. and 21,276 shares of Series D preferred stock held by Bay Partners XI Parallel Fund, L.P.
+Includes 8,779,412 shares of Series E preferred stock held by Bay Partners XI, L.P. and 44,118 shares of Series E preferred stock held by Bay Partners XI Parallel Fund, L.P., purchased on March 15, 2010.
+Neal Dempsey is one of our (5) directors and is a Managing Member with Bay Partners, and as such may be deemed to share voting and dispositive power with respect to all shares of stock held by funds affiliated with Bay Partners.
+Mr. Dempsey disclaims beneficial ownership of such securities except to the extent of his pecuniary interest therein

-- Includes 1.929.945 shares of Series E preferred stock held by KPCB Green Growth Fund, LLC, 1.323 shares of Series E preferred stock held directly by Benjamin Kortlang and 93.220 (6)shares of Series E preferred stock in the aggregate beneficially owned by individuals and entities affiliated with KPCB Green Growth Fund, LLC, purchased on May 21, 2010.
-The managing member for KPCB Green Growth Fund, LLC is KPCB GGF Associates, LLC.
-Benjamin Kortlang is one of our directors and is a member of the KPCB Green Growth Associates, LLC.
-The shares held by KPCB Green Growth Fund, LLC, Benjamin Kortlang and affiliated individuals and entities are held for convenience in the name of "KPCB Holdings, Inc. as nominee," for the accounts of the individual managers, Benjamin Kortlang and other individuals and entities that each exercise their own voting and dispositive control over the shares for their own accounts.
-KPCB Holdings, Inc. has no voting, dispositive or pecuniary interest in any such shares.
-These shares are held by Mr. Schwartz, a member of our board of directors and Managing Partner of Third Point Ventures, and include Series E preferred stock purchased on April 5, - (7) 2010 - These shares are held by Mr. Nahi, our President, Chief Executive Officer and a member of our board of directors.
-These shares are held by Mr. Fornage, our Chief Technology Officer, and include Series E preferred stock purchased on April 5, 2010.
-(8) - (9)(10)These shares are held by Mr. Belur, our Vice President of Products and a member of our board of directors, and include Series E preferred stock purchased on April 5, 2010.
+- (6) Includes 17,523,896 shares of Series E preferred stock held by KPCB Green Growth Fund, LLC, 12,020 shares of Series E preferred stock held directly by Benjamin Kortlang and 846,436 shares of Series Experience solution of the set of interest in any such shares - These shares are held by Mr. Schwartz, a member of our board of directors and Managing Partner of Third Point Ventures, and include Series E preferred stock purchased on April 5, 2010.
+These shares are held by Mr. Nahi, our President, Chief Executive Officer and a member of our board of directors.
+(7) (8) - òń - These shares are held by Mr. Fornage, our Chief Technology Officer, and include Series E preferred stock purchased on April 5, 2010.
+These shares are held by Mr. Belur, our Vice President of Products and a member of our board of directors, and include Series E preferred stock purchased on April 5, 2010.
+(10)